-Route I is the most popular choice, as it provides the most to see on the tour.
-Route III however, is the most spectacular, as it transports you back to the time of the Austro-Hungarian Empire.
-Route III is limited to 8 people per hour though, so it is best to book in advance.
+Route I is the most popular choice, as it provides the most to see on tour.
+Route III, however, is the most spectacular, as it transports you back to the time of the Austro-Hungarian Empire.
+Route III is limited to 8 people per hour, so it is best to book in advance.
 You can save money if you go on a Czech speaking tour rather than an English one, and you will be given an audioguide in English for when you go round.

-Tip: leave time to explore the beautiful landscaped grounds around the Castle.
+Tip: leave time to explore the beautifully landscaped grounds around the Castle.

 May-August – Tuesday-Sunday, 9am-12.30pm & 1pm-5pm